By Steve Hetherington - Head Chef of Manta Restaurant, Sydney

 Steve says, “I believe the key to a good seafood dish is a balance of sweet, acid, freshness and texture.
 The Hervey Bay half-shell scallops are a beautiful fresh Australian product, naturally sweet and taste of the ocean.
 Using lime juice to cure them gives a lovely creamy texture.
-The sweetness of the scallop with the acidity of the lime, and a hint of chili and garlic, provide a lovely balance to the dish.
+The sweetness of the scallop with the acidity of the lime, and a hint of chilli and garlic, provide a lovely balance to the dish.
 The freshly shaved fennel is a fresh contrast to this, and the finger lime provides a really zingy pop and additional texture.
 I love this dish for summer because it is healthy, light, and fresh, and perfect for a hot summer’s day.
 It’s all about amazing Australian produce treated with respect.”

 1 dozen fresh Hervey Bay half-shell scallops

 Baby coriander to garnish

 Separate the scallops from the shells.
 Clean the scallops, making sure you remove the connecting muscle.

 Wash the shells very well in cold water and place aside for later.

 Slice the scallops horizontally into 3 or 4 slices.
 Place in bowl and add the lime juice, sliced chilli and garlic.